Fireworks Oobleck: A Study of Non-Newtonian Fluids

 Find out why sensory play is so important to your child’s development and check out our other sensory activities.

-The Story of America’s Birthday by Patricia Pingry tells about the first Fourth of July.
-It’s when the Thirteen colonies declared their independence from Great Britain.
+The Story of America’s Birthday by Patricia Pingry tells about the first Fourth of July celebration in America when the Thirteen colonies declared their independence from Great Britain.
 Best for preschool to 3rd grade.

 Ingredients Needed for Fireworks Oobleck